Autapse: Structure and function

 Autapses can be either glutamate-releasing (excitatory) or GABA-releasing (inhibitory), just like their traditional synapse counterparts.
 Similarly, autapses can be electrical or chemical by nature.

 Broadly speaking, negative feedback in autapses tends to inhibit excitable neurons whereas positive feedback can stimulate quiescent neurons.

 Although the stimulation of inhibitory autapses did not induce hyperpolarizing inhibitory post-synaptic potentials in interneurons of layer V of neocortical slices, they have been shown to impact excitability.
 Upon using a GABA-antagonist to block autapses, the likelihood of an immediate subsequent second depolarization step increased following a first depolarization step.
 This suggests that autapses act by suppressing the second of two closely timed depolarization steps and therefore, they may provide feedback inhibition onto these cells.
 This mechanism may also potentially explain shunting inhibition.

 In cell culture, autapses have been shown to contribute to the prolonged activation of B31/B32 neurons, which significantly contribute food-response behavior in Aplysia.
 This suggests that autapses may play a role in mediating positive feedback.
-It is important to note that the B31/B32 autapse was unable to play a role in initiating the neuron's activity, although it is believed to have helped sustain the neuron's depolarized state.
+The B31/B32 autapse was unable to play a role in initiating the neuron's activity, although it is believed to have helped sustain the neuron's depolarized state.
 The extent to which autapses maintain depolarization remains unclear, particularly since other components of the neural circuit (i.e. B63 neurons) are also capable of providing strong synaptic input throughout the depolarization.
 Additionally, it has been suggested that autapses provide B31/B32 neurons with the ability to quickly repolarize.
 Bekkers (2009) has proposed that specifically blocking the contribution of autapses and then assessing the differences with or without blocked autapses could better illuminate the function of autapses.

 Hindmarsh–Rose (HR) model neurons have demonstrated chaotic, regular spiking, quiescent, and periodic patterns of burst firing without autapses.
 Upon the introduction of an electrical autapse, the periodic state switches to the chaotic state and displays an alternating behavior that increases in frequency with a greater autaptic intensity and time delay.
 On the other hand, excitatory chemical autapses enhanced the overall chaotic state.
 The chaotic state was reduced and suppressed in the neurons with inhibitory chemical autapses.
 In HR model neurons without autapses, the pattern of firing altered from quiescent to periodic and then to chaotic as DC current was increased.
 Generally, HR model neurons with autapses have the ability to swap into any firing pattern, regardless of the prior firing pattern.